LET BUSTER LEAD

 or Your INDEPENDENT BOOKSELLER

-Deborah Dozier Potter was born into an entertainment A-list family.
-Her mother, Joan Fontaine, her aunt, Olivia de Havilland, and her stepmother, Ann Rutherford, were 1940s era movie stars.
-Her father, William Dozier, a popular film and television executive, produced and narrated TV's Batman series.
-Seeking a "regular" environment, Deborah settled in Santa Fe, New Mexico where she continued her international career as an actors’ representative.
+DEBORAH DOZIER POTTER was born into an entertainment A-list family.
+Her mother, Joan Fontaine, her aunt, Olivia de Havilland, and her stepmother, Ann Rutherford, were forties era movie stars.
+Her father, William Dozier, a popular film and television executive, produced and narrated TV’s Batman series.
+Seeking a “regular” environment, Deborah settled in Santa Fe, New Mexico where she continued her international career as an actors’ representative.
 She and her husband raised two sons, developed a politically charged real estate law firm, and have formed partnerships that own several businesses.
-Among her many volunteer positions, she has served as the founding organizer of Santa Fe's Plaza Community Stage, a member of the Kennedy Center's President's Advisory Council on the Arts, and as a trustee of a college, an orchestra and two museums.
-A traumatic accident, an often un-diagnosed disability and a life-changing relationship with her Border Collie inspired her to write their story.
-Let Buster Lead is her first book, a tribute to her devoted best friend.
+Among her many volunteer positions, she has served as the founding organizer of Santa Fe’s Plaza Community Stage, a member of the Kennedy Center’s President’s Advisory Council on the Arts, and as a trustee of a college, an orchestra and two museums.
+Her traumatic accident leading to PTSD, an often un-diagnosed disability, and a life-changing relationship with her Border Collie inspired her to write their story. www.deborahdpotter.com

 Secure Movie & TV Rights